Reviewing FSD Pharma (HUGE) and Its Peers

 |2.33

 As a group, “Medicinals & botanicals” companies have a potential upside of 108.41%.
-Given FSD Pharma’s rivals higher probable upside, analysts plainly believe FSD Pharma has less favorable growth aspects than its rivals.
+Given FSD Pharma’s rivals higher probable upside, analysts clearly believe FSD Pharma has less favorable growth aspects than its rivals.

 Summary